jaimece/BalancedColorings/README.md

 * Unweighted/weighted (binary/real valued A)

-* Nondiffusive/diffusive (intra-cluster interactions are ignored for external equitable partitions)
+* Nondiffusive/diffusive (self-loops and intra-cluster interactions are ignored for external equitable partitions)

 We provide two versions of the module: